Firework fear: helping your pet cope

 A note on wildlife

 Bonfire night can prove fatal for wild animals, particularly for wood mice and hedgehogs.
 This is a prime period for hibernation, and a pile of leaves is ideal for nesting.
-Build your bonfire on the day you plan to light it, and give branches a good shake in case small animals are inside.
+Build your bonfire on the day you plan to light it, and give branches a good shake just before, in case small animals are hiding inside.

 Shopping to do?